Connect with us

 The Paris Theory

-Authors of this theory state that the co-founder was so fascinated by the design of the hotel wallpaper to the point of tearing a piece and taking it with him back to the U.S., where it served as inspiration for the Chevrolet emblem.
+Authors of this theory state that the co-founder was so fascinated by the design of the hotel wallpaper to the point that he tore a piece and took it with him back to the U.S., where it served as inspiration for the Chevrolet emblem.

 The Daughter’s Theory